Any Company That Wants to Achieve Success Needs Effective Line Managers in Their Structure

 For line managers to be effective, they need to have certain skills and characteristics.
 These include the below.

-For their own team, these managers should work hard on building relationships with the different members of the team.
-They need to know and understand the strengths and areas of improvement for each member.
+For their team, these managers work hard to build relationships with the different members of the team.
+They know and understand the strengths and areas of improvement for each member.
 It’s important that they know each person’s capabilities and what they can contribute to the team.
 This will help in achieving results and accomplishing goals.

 With other teams, our line managers are how we pass on information.
 They are responsible for making sure that relations between their own team and others are effective.
 If you have line managers from different departments at loggerheads, their teams and their goals will suffer.
 Therefore, line managers need to be able to negotiate, compromise and problem-solve with others.
 This helps get better results.
 Once they start wasting time and energy on the blame game, everyone, including customers, will suffer.